My Shtetele Trashkun

-Two Jewish newspapers were received in Trashkun—one by Nochman [Lichtin] son of Peshe, who had been a soldier under Czar Nikolai II, and another by Nochman's good friend Mote Degutnik.
-Nochman also had a library in his house for a while.
+Two Jewish newspapers were received in Trashkun—one by Nachman [Lichtin] son of Peshe, who had been a soldier under Czar Nikolai II, and another by Nachman's good friend Mote Degutnik.
+Nachman also had a library in his house for a while.
 On Sabbath afternoons guests would drop by the home of one or the other to read the paper, although few were interested in politics.
 People didn't want to know much about politics since they already had enough worries of their own.

 In later years, when more newspapers were being written and read, the shtetl residents, especially the younger ones, wanted to know what was going on in the world.
 We improved the life of our shtetl by forming community aid societies that granted interest-free loans, arranged evening classes for yeshiva students with daytime jobs, or performed the ritual burial preparations.